fqaiser94/mse/README.md

 # Instructions for deploying a new release

 Increment version number in `python/setup.py`
-Create a new release with appropriately incremented tag.
+Create a new release with appropriately incremented tag